 Salve Regina University Placement Rate: 95.90%

 Polar Careers prompts potential employers to post job openings through Polar Careers powered by Simplicity.
 Careers fairs and on-campus recruitment events are conducted along with Emerging Professional Series (EPS), a program that enriches students with “skills for life” for their future careers and overall well-being.
-EPS is offered during in the fall and spring semesters.
+EPS is offered during the fall and spring semesters.

 Ohio Northern University Placement Rate: 95.53%